ue-an/usapp-mobile-app/README.md

+# UsApp
-# UsApp Mobile Application (for students)
+# Mobile Application (for students)

-A capstone project for URSB
+### Capstone project.
+A mobile messaging and forum application for students of University of Rizal System Binangonan

 Mobile Messaging and Forum Application for Students
 Screenshots: